Dasharo/docs/docs/variants/samsung_chromebook_3/building-manual.md

 ## Intro

-This guide shows how to build Dasharo firmware for Samsung Chromeboog 3 devices.
+This guide shows how to build Dasharo firmware for Samsung Chromebook 3 devices.

 ## Requirements